QR2.2.7 Space Has Gaps

 Figure 2.6 N-Rotations, N = 3-12

-In the derivation of polar space, the rotation steps creating it are finite.
-A discrete rotation can have any number of steps, so if a perfect circle has infinite steps, a triangle is three rotations, a square four, a pentagon five, and so on (Figure 2.6).
-These N-rotations approximate a perfect circle as N increases.
-More rotation steps seem better but wargamers use hexagons not octagons because a board of octagon tiles has gaps in it.
-In simple terms, they don’t fill the surface completely.
-Squares and hexagons do, but the latter give more interaction directions, so are preferred.
+In the derivation of polar space, the number of steps in each rotation is finite, so it is a discrete rotation.
+A discrete rotation must have a finite number of steps, so a triangle is made by three rotation steps, a square by four, a pentagon by five, and so on (Figure 2.6), where these N-rotations approximate a perfect circle as N increases.
+More rotation steps seem better because they allow more interaction directions, but wargamers use hexagons not octagons because a board of octagons has gaps in it.
+Hexagons fill the surface completely but octagons don’t, so the former are preferred.

-In general, a rotational space could be incomplete, and if it has gaps in it, not all paths will be reversible.
-Taking a route in reverse might not return to the same point, though it would be a true vicinity.
-Even so, a polar space with holes in it would allow billiard ball particles to pass right through each other!
-Would this incompleteness exclude a discrete polar space from describing our space?
+In general, a rotational space based on a large N, as expected here, will have gaps in it, so not all paths will be reversible.
+Taking a route in reverse might not return to the exact same point, though it would be a true vicinity.
+A polar space with holes in it would allow particles to pass right through each other!
+Does this property then exclude a discrete polar space from describing our space?

-It might seem so, but in our world, entities are quantum probability clouds not billiard balls.
-When these clouds collide, they overlap an area so a space with a few holes in it doesn’t matter.
-If matter entities are quantum probability clouds, a polar space with holes in it still works.
+It might seem so, but quantum theory describes quantum entities as probability clouds not billiard ball particles.
+When these clouds collide, they overlap an area, so a space with a few holes in it doesn’t matter.
+If quantum entities are probability clouds, a polar space with gaps in it still works.

-If our space is polar, the circle of neighbors around a point will be a finite number N, so it will have that many transfer connections.
-If each connection is a direction, this predicts that a point in space has a finite number of planar directions, so direction, like length, is quantized, as a minimum Planck angle [Note 1].
-Experiments with high frequency light may be able to confirm that planar quantum events have a minimum angular effect.
+For a polar space, the circle of neighbors around a point will be a finite number N, so it will have that many transfer connections.
+If each connection is a direction, this predicts that a point in space has a finite number of directions, so direction, like length, will be quantized, as a minimum Planck angle [Note 1].
+Experiments with high frequency light could test wheter quantum events have a minimum Planck angle.

 [1] If a point has N neighbors in a circle around it, the minimum Planck event angle is 360°/N.